 -

 Don't accept lowball offers.
-If someone offers you 50% of melt value, walk away.
+If someone offers you a low percentage of melt value, walk away.
 Reputable dealers pay significantly more than that.

 -